theamankumarsingh/amfoss-tasks/task-11/README.md

-My submission of task-11 Poster-Making (and some additional points ;) )
+My submission of task-11 Poster-Making (and some additional points ;) ) I know using little bit of photoshop, premiere pro and after effects, although not at expert level.

-This world shall know code (edit: this world shall know Pain (Pain:Naruto))
+**The world shall know code**

+The world shall know Pain (Pain:Naruto)